Icinga: Icinga 2

-Icinga 2 manages monitoring tasks, running checks, sending alert notifications.
-The Icinga 2 features can be enabled on-demand, be it default features such as the 'checker' or 'notification' component, or external interfaces compatible with Icinga 1.x and its user interfaces, for example the IDO DB (Icinga Data Out Database).
+Icinga 2 manages monitoring tasks, running checks, and sending alert notifications.
+The Icinga 2 features can be enabled on-demand, be it default features such as the 'checker' or 'notification' component, or external interfaces compatible with Icinga 1.x and its user interfaces, for example, the IDO DB (Icinga Data Out Database).
 Icinga 2 ships a built-in cluster stack secured by SSL x509 certificates attempting to make distributed monitoring setups more easy.

-The configuration syntax is different to Icinga Core 1.x and Nagios and requires a migration on upgrade.
+The configuration syntax is different for Icinga Core 1.x and Nagios and requires a migration on upgrade.

 Icinga's User Interface

-Icinga offers a web interface for users to view monitoring results and send commands to the Icinga Core, called Icinga Web (also referred to as New Web) is the project's Agavi and PHP based, Web 2.0 inspired front end that uses Cronks (widgets) to offer drag-n-drop customized dashboards.
-Icinga Web is a standalone piece of software.
-It communicates to the core, database and 3rd party add-ons through component layers: Doctrine abstraction layer (Input/Database), REST API (external scripts) and Command Control Interface (writing to pipe, executing commands).
+Icinga offers a web interface for users to view monitoring results and send commands to the Icinga Core, called Icinga Web (also referred to as New Web) is the projective and PHP based, Web 2.0 inspired front end that uses Cronks (widgets) to offer drag-n-drop customized dashboards.
+Icinga Web is a standalone piece, of software.
+It communicates to the core, database, and 3rd party add-ons the thrinput/dmponent layers: Doctrine abstraction, layer the (Input/Database), REST API (external scripts) and Command Control Interface (writing to a pipe, executing commands).

-The interface presents information on host and service status, history, notifications and status maps to show the health of a network in real-time and also supports IPv4 as well as IPv6 addresses.
+The interface presents information on host and service status, history, notifications, and status maps to show the health of a network in real-time and also supports IPv4 as well as IPv6 addresses.